***SERVICE INTERUPTION ADVISORY***

 - the temporary or permanent placing, dumping or removal of any material, originating on the site or elsewhere

 The lands to which the regulation applies are identified on maps that were produced in accordance with Provincial guidelines.
-The maps are available for review at the Grey Sauble Conservation office or at local municipal offices.
+These maps can be found on GSCA’s website, Grey County’s website and Bruce County’s website.
+The maps are also available for review at the Grey Sauble Conservation office.

 For any proposed project in or near river or stream valleys, the Lake Huron or Georgian Bay shoreline, the shore of an inland lake, a watercourse or a wetland, please contact Grey Sauble Conservation prior to commencing work to determine if a permit is required.